AngelaSheahan/rock-spock/README.md

  **Expectation:**
  As a player, if I am going to give my name I want my login name to be captured and used in the game.<br/>

- **Result:</u>
+ **Result:**
- As a player, after I enter ny name and click on the PLAY button, I see a 'Welcome [player name]!' message appear on the game screen. e.g. 'Welcome Angela!'.
+ As a player, after I enter my name and click on the PLAY button, I see a 'Welcome [player name]!' message appear on the game screen. e.g. 'Welcome Angela!'.
 Also, when I win a round, the message 'Angela wins this round' appears.
 In addition, if I win the game, my name is used in the winner messge e.g. 'Angela wins game 7 - 3'.
 Finally, if I opt to play a new game, the message 'New Game Angela!' appears.
 I like this personal touch and it makes me want to proceed with the game and play another game.<br/>

-  <u>Expectation:</u>
+ **Expectation:**
  As a player, I want to be to select either Rock, Paper, Scissor, Lizard, Spock.<br/>

  **Result:**